-Sokolov specialised in genre scenes, many depicting hunting subjects, see figure 1, portraits, and images of war.
-His subtle lyricism, the delicacy of his use of colour, the lightness and vivacity of his style of painting and the sincerity of his interpretation of character, all contributed to the widespread popularity of his work.
-He travelled widely in Russia and painted a number of acutely observed genre scenes depicting the everyday life of peasants and landowners, such as The Journey Home (see inventory).
+Sokolov specialised in genre scenes, many depicting hunting subjects, portraits, and war, and his subtle lyricism, the delicacy of his use of colour, the lightness and vivacity of his style of painting and the sincerity of his interpretation of character, all contributed to the widespread popularity of his work.
+He travelled widely in Russia and painted a number of acutely observed genre scenes depicting the everyday life of peasants and landowners, such as The Journey Home.
 He was also a leading book illustrator, and his illustrations for the novel Dead Souls by Nikolai Gogol (1809-1852) are especially renowned.
-These were executed in watercolour in the late 1880s and 1890s and were produced in two cycles, the first in colour and the second in black and white.
+These were executed in watercolour in the late 1880s and 1890s and were produced in two cycles, the first in colour, and the second in black and white.
 His interpretation of the text was intensely dramatic, verging on the grotesque, but it was also extraordinarily detailed in its observation of everyday life.
 From 1877 to 1878 he was an official war correspondent during the Turko-Russian war, and was represented at the Paris International Exhibition in 1889, where he was awarded a gold medal.